 There are millions of un-cataloged palm leaf manuscripts in India rotting in different venues.
 Once while I was driving in Tamil Nadu from Sri Rangam to Tiru-kottiyur we stopped at one of the many almost deserted ancient temples.
 There I came across a rather large room under lock and key whose walls were made of thick wire mesh containing what looked like mounds of refuse.
 On closer inspection I was horrified to see that it was actually tens of thousands of palm leaf manuscripts lying loose and jumbled.
 Who knows what treasures were contained in that mountain of palm leafs?
 They were probably being eaten by various insects and rats.
 At least being under lock and key they were not being burnt in cooking fires.
 The point being that there are many such sites in India where treasures of ancient knowledge are lying neglected and rotting.

-One thing that must be carefully noted regarding the modern BPHS and that is that it can not be used as a pramana (evidence) in any debate on techniques by citing it as an ancient authority.
+One thing that must be carefully noted regarding the modern BPHS and that is that it can not be used as a pramana (evidence) in any debate on techniques by citing it as an ancient authority if it contradicts another ancient authority.
 In 1987-88 when I was working with MATRIX Software to create the first professional Vedic Astrological software I found that there was a difference in how astakavarga was calculated in the modern BPHS and Varaha Mihira's Brhat Jataka.
 I (wrongly) assumed that since the modern BPHS was older than Brhat Jataka then the values it gave for astakavarga must be the original values for that system.
 Now I would take the views of Brhat Jataka as having precedence over modern BPHS.
 The same principle holds for any contradiction between modern BPHS and actual ancient texts.
-If a contradiction exists then it is likely I would give more preference to the other text than to the modern BPHS.
+If a contradiction exists then it is likely I would give more preference to the other ancient text than to the modern BPHS.

 Today what passes for BPHS is definitely not the original.
 There is an important core of material in it which seems to be part of the original text.
 More work needs to be done by correlating what is found in jyotish texts from before 1500 A.D. with what is found in the modern BPHS to ascertain what is authentic and what is interpolated.
 Jaimini system, unequal house divisions, etc. were interpolated into the modern text.
 Great care must be used when using this text especially when quoting it as pramana.